RetroPie/RetroPie-Docs/docs/Shell-Style-Guide.md

 ## Introduction

-This document describes the style guide that has to be used used for the devlopment of the RetroPie-Setup Script sources.
+This document describes the style guide that has to be used for the development of the RetroPie-Setup Script sources.
 This guide is adapted from the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml).

 ## Features and Bugs